2martens/meta/design/API.md

 ### Package Installation

-#### Virtual bundle
+#### Distribution Application

-The distribution will work as a virtual bundle that requires all installed packages.
+The distribution is an application that requires the web platform bundles itself and all additional packages that can be installed from the ACP.
 That way we can use Composer even though it can only handle requirements.

 #### Installation steps